Saprolegnia and Phytophthora Facts: Oomycetes or Water Molds

 Some of the hyphal branches of Saprolegnia develop a zoosporangium at their tip, as shown in item B in the photo above.
 Item D is the upper wall of the zoosporangium, or the septum.
 The zoosporangium produces spores by asexual reproduction.
 Each spore is known as a zoospore and is motile.
 When a zoospore is released from the zoosporangium and germinates, it produces the first hypha of a new individual.

 Each zoospore has two flagella, which are of different types.
 Flagella are long and thin extensions that are often found on motile cells.
 As flagella move, they propel a cell through a liquid.
 One of Saprolegnia's two flagella is known as a whiplash flagellum and the other as a tinsel flagellum.
 Each points in a different direction.
 Hair-like extensions surround the tinsel flagellum.

-The two types of flagella possessed by a zoospore can be seen in the illustration of the Phytophthora infestans life cycle shown below.
+The two types of flagella possessed by a zoospore can be seen in the illustration of the Phytophthora infestans life cycle shown later in this article.
 The nature of the flagella supports a link to the Chromista.
 Fungal flagella are of the whiplash type while the flagella of the Chromista are the same as those of oomycetes.
 The video below shows zoospores being released from a Saprolegnia zoosporangium and then swimming away.
 Their thin flagella can't be seen, however.

 Sexual Reproduction in Saprolegnia